rraj13/Amazon-NodeJS-Imitator-Bamazon/README.md

 # Bamazon

 ## Introduction
 Hello!
-Bamazon is a command line node application that mimics an Amazon-like storefront application.
+Bamazon is a command line node project that mimics an Amazon-like storefront application.
 My goal with this project was to implement mySQL with node.js and perform basic C.R.U.D operations onto a database.
-In addition, this project helped my hone my Javascript skills with for loops, if-else conditionals, and asynchronous programming.
+In addition, this project helped me hone my Javascript skills with for-loops, if-else conditionals, and asynchronous programming.
 Because this is a CLI application, it cannot be deployed through Github or Heroku, so I have included a video demonstrating the app.
 Link is below.

 https://youtu.be/1KgOd0wJ4H0